-PERA has received a number of questions regarding the annual salary threshold and the eligibility of employees hired to temporary or seasonal positions, independent contractors, and employees who are drawing either a retirement or disability benefit from PERA.
+PERA receives a number of questions regarding the salary threshold and the eligibility of employees hired to temporary or seasonal positions, independent contractors, and employees who are drawing either a retirement or disability benefit from PERA.
 This section will focus on these employment situations.

-Annual Salary Threshold
+Monthly Salary Threshold